mnemnion/imp/Forge/ArdForth/architecture/word prologue.md

 Basically, the high byte has the definition offset, and the low byte has the data offset: add them together, you get the next entry.
 I think we can afford to limit names to 16 characters considering we'll normally use two, so we have a luxurious sixteen flags in the high byte.

-I don't see an advantage over Harvard since actually interpreting is a quick job regardless.
+I don't see an advantage for linked lists in a Harvard machine since actually interpreting is a quick job regardless.
 Adding will actually be faster for 1-char words, but slower than just 'check and jump', since we check, dup, mask, add, and jump.
 But we save a word, per word.
 We're also using word arithmetic, so we can allocate an impressive half a kilobyte of dictionary space as one thing.
 That's a lot of dictionary in orcish.

 ##Quasiwords